Skip to the main content

 Dental Technologist

-Dental technologists make dental appliances and devices such as crowns, bridges, dentures, partial dentures and orthodontic appliances for damaged, lost or irregular teeth.
+Dental technologists make dental appliances and devices such as crowns, bridges, dentures, partial dentures, and orthodontic appliances.
+They create these to replace damaged, lost, or irregular teeth.

 Also Known As